radareorg/radare2-r2pipe/nodejs/README.md

 In case of error "null" will be passed as argument to the callback instead of an valid object

-### quit
+### quit ()

-Close the connection or kill the radare spawned process
+Close the connection, kill the radare spawned process or terminate the rlangpipe script execution

 ```js
 var r2pipe = require('r2pipe');